Click Here> Upcoming PresentATIONS

 STEP 4: Research How to Use Your Medicaid

 It can seem like jumping the gun to start shopping for services before you’ve even started your application, but not all senior services and communities take Medicaid clients.
 Many that do also have wait lists or only take a limited number of Medicaid clients at a time.
 To avoid the frustration of being Medicaid approved and being unsure where your loved one can be placed, it is best to start early.

 Ask yourself some important questions like:

 - What kind of care MUST the applicant have?

 - Do we need a structured community or in-home care?

 - How far away are we willing to go for a structured community?

-Your answers to these questions will have a profound impact on both your Medicaid Application and your search for the means to use Medicaid once you acquire it.
-Bruce will be able to offer further guidance during your consultation but having some ideas of what kind of setting you’d like will give him a place to start.
+Your answers to these questions will have a profound impact on your Medicaid Application.
+They may also impact your decision about where services will be received whether in your home, an adult family home or a long term care facility.
+We will be able to offer further guidance during your consultation, but having some ideas of what kind of setting you’d like will give us a place to start.